TerraForms: Pore-Scale Micromodels

 - A stand-alone Nikon Eclipse Ti epifluorescence microscope for mineral and microbe characterization and imaging.

-- A Class 1000 clean room microfabrication facility with equipment (e.g., mask aligner, plasma dry etch, anodic bonding, etc.) that allows fabrication of microfluidic pore structures in silicon, PDMS (polydimethylsiloxane), glass, etc.
+- A Class 1000 clean room microfabrication facility with equipment (e.g., mask aligner, plasma dry etch, anodic bonding, etc.) that allows the fabrication of microfluidic pore structures in silicon, PDMS (polydimethylsiloxane), glass, etc.

 Tips for success

 All pore-scale micromodels are compatible with mass spectrometry imaging such as matrix-assisted laser desorption ionization mass spectrometry imaging, nanospray desorption electrospray ionization, secondary ion mass spectrometry (SIMS), nanoSIMS, and scanning electron microscopy.
-Request pore-scale micromodels to investigate spatial metabolites and carbon distribution resulting from microbial growth, or to investigate hotspots and hot moments within a soil-like environment.
+Request pore-scale micromodels to investigate spatial metabolites and the carbon distribution resulting from microbial growth or to investigate hotspots and hot moments within a soil-like environment.

 Contributing teams and resources

-EMSL develops and deploys capabilities for the user program by conducting original research independently or in partnership with others and by adapting/advancing science and technologies developed outside of EMSL.
+EMSL develops and deploys capabilities for the user program by conducting original research independently or in partnership with others and by adapting/advancing science and technologies developed outside EMSL.
 In some instances, EMSL directly deploys mature capabilities developed by others where there is value for the EMSL user community.
-The following grants/activities, PI’s and teams contributed to the development of this capability:
+The following grants/activities, principal investigators, and teams contributed to the development of this capability:

 - Arunima Bhattacharjee, DE-AC05-76RL01830, Environmental Molecular Sciences Laboratory

-- Kirsten Hofmockel, FWP 70880, U.S. Department of Energy, Office of Science, Biological and Environmental Research Program
+- Kirsten Hofmockel, FWP 70880, U.S. Department of Energy, Office of Science, Biological and Environmental Research Program.

 Related publications

-- Bhattacharjee, A, et al., "A Mineral-Doped Micromodel Platform Demonstrates Fungal Bridging of Carbon Hot Spots and Hyphal Transport of Mineral-Derived Nutrients."
-Mycology.
-Vol. 7, No. 6.
-(2022) [DOI:
+- Bhattacharjee, A., et al. 2022.
+"A Mineral-Doped Micromodel Platform Demonstrates Fungal Bridging of Carbon Hot Spots and Hyphal Transport of Mineral-Derived Nutrients."
+Mycology 7 (6): e00913-22. https://doi.org/10.1128/msystems.00913-22.

-- Lukowski, J, et al. "Expanding Molecular Coverage in Mass Spectrometry Imaging of Microbial Systems Using Metal-Assisted Laser Desorption/Ionization."
-Microbiology Spectrum.
-(2021) DOI: 10.1128/spectrum.00520-21]
+- Lukowski, J., et al. 2021.
+"Expanding Molecular Coverage in Mass Spectrometry Imaging of Microbial Systems Using Metal-Assisted Laser Desorption/Ionization."
+Microbiology Spectrum 9 (1). https://doi.org/10.1128/spectrum.00520-21.

-- Guo, Y.-S. et al. "Accessing Fungal Contributions to the Birch Effect: Real-Time Respiration from Pore-Scale Microfluidics."
-Microorganisms.
-Vol. 12, 2295.
-(2024) DOI:10.3390/microorganisms12112295
+- Guo, Y.-S., et al. 2024.
+"Accessing Fungal Contributions to the Birch Effect: Real-Time Respiration from Pore-Scale Microfluidics."
+Microorganisms 12 (11): 2295. https://doi.org/10.3390/microorganisms12112295.